A smartphone “charge-sharing” network providing portable power

 Minimum Investment: $100

-Pilot program of five second-generation Hoplite Hubs at Citi Field (NY Mets), starting July 2019
+Signed contract for pilot program to install second-generation Hoplite Hubs at Citi Field (NY Mets), starting September 2019

 Received over $1 million in funding since inception

 Targeting other professional teams, entertainment facilities, and universities for future pilots

 Plans to release advertising and sponsorship model in late 2019 or early 2020

 Hoplite Power has developed a proprietary charging solution geared towards sports stadiums, large entertainment venues, and other facilities and events where finding a charge otherwise can prove difficult.
 The company offers scalable networks for convenient, on-demand phone charging, which feature Hoplite Hubs (smart kiosks) and Hoplites (rentable vended battery packs).
 Customers can rent a Hoplite, recharge wherever and whenever, and return their used Hoplite to any Hub in the network.
 In addition to providing a charge, Hoplite Power has positioned its hardware to serve as an out-of-home digital advertising, branding, and sponsorship platform.

 Conversion Provisions: In connection with equity financing of at least $1,000,000, the Company has the option to convert the Crowd Note into non-voting preferred units (Conversion Units) at a price based on the lower of (A) a 20% discount to the price per unit paid for Preferred Units by investors in the Qualified Equity Financing or (B) the price per unit based on a $5.5 million or $6 million valuation cap.
 Please refer to the Crowd Note for a complete description of the terms of the Crowd Note, including the conversion provisions.